XinFinOrg/xdc-subnet-docs/docs/deployment/3_configs_explanation.md

   5. MAIN_IP - The IP address of the main machine(machine1) which will host subnet services and the bootnode.
 This IP should be known to all other machines, could be private or public (preferrably private).

-  6. PARENTCHAIN - The Parentchain where the Checkpoint Smart Contract (CSC) will be deployed and where relayer will push block headers.
+  6. PARENTNET - The Parentchain where the Checkpoint Smart Contract (CSC) will be deployed and where relayer will push block headers.
 Available: 'devnet', 'testnet', 'mainnet'.
 (Currently only 'devnet' is supported)

-  7. PARENTCHAIN_WALLET_PK - The private key of Parentchain wallet
+  7. PARENTNET_WALLET_PK - The private key of Parentchain wallet

   ### Optional Parameters